makhgal-ganbold/gpbonus/README.md

 *An R package*

-The goal of gpbonus is to compute student grade points with a bonus by minimizing absolute difference between the fixed significant level 0.05 and a p-value of Kolmogorov-Smirnov test which compares a distribution of grade points with the fixed normal distribution.
+The goal of gpbonus is to compute student grade points with a bonus by minimizing the absolute difference between the fixed significant level 0.05 and a p-value of the Kolmogorov-Smirnov test which compares a distribution of grade points with the fixed normal distribution.

 ## Example